webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Needs and demands of why projects come about**
   - Market Demand, Organizational Need, Customer Request, Technological Advance, Legal Requirement, Ecological Impact, Social Need.
 - **Architect**
-  - part of the IT team. design
+  - part of the IT team. design.
+Make sure project interoperates with business goals.
+  - Responsibilities:
+    - Solution design
+    - System blueprints
+    - Evaluating systems against organizational standards
 - **Artifacts**
   - preexisting knowledge or vetted vendors to be used in project planning.
 - **Business Analyst**
   - gathering and documenting requirements for project.
+  - works between the business side and the IT side.
+  - Responsibilities:
+    - Helping to define the project
+    - Gathering business and technical requirements
+    - Ensuring requirements stay aligned to needs
+    - Interpreting business requirements
+    - Verifying deliverables against requirements
+    - Assisting with testing and validation of products
 - **Business Case**
   - **Justifies the project**'s viability(most important) and alignment with business goals.
   - summarizes project and is first project proposal.